The NOMC is here to ensure your physical and mental well being.

 Join a drumming circle, participate in a yoga class or get acupuncture treatments!

-Improve your outlook.
+Improve your outlook by participating in talking therapy or art therapy, or teach yourself a new skill or activity.
 One way is to exercise which can be as simple as taking a short walk.
 Depression can make it hard to move but vigorous activity releases endorphins that make you feel better.
 Sometimes it is forcing yourself to put one foot in front of the other and then doing it again.
 It may seem hard at first, but worth it in the end.

 Explore different physical activities or art therapies (Music Therapy for example).